 It was a long time before I understood what it meant to be a work in progress.
 See, I used to fixate on the transition points in life.
 As a teenager, I couldn’t wait to start college.
 I could broaden my world and be something that looked kind of like an adult.
-Then, I focused my attention on graduating so I could jump into the real world, earn a real income, and travel all over.
-When I started my first job, I was already itching to hit the stride of my mid-career, and so on.
+Then, I focused on graduating to jump into the real world, earn a real income, and travel all over.
+When I started my first job, I was already itching to hit my mid-career, and so on.

-I didn’t notice there was a trend until a good friend pointed it out to me: I was wishing my life away.
+I didn’t notice a trend until a good friend pointed it out to me: I was wishing my life away, bit by bit.
 Not intentionally, but I was still doing it.
-By always telling myself that the grass would be greener at the next stage, I was fostering a scarcity mindset.
+I was fostering a scarcity mindset by always telling myself that the grass would be greener at the next stage.

 Without realizing it, I was telling myself the story that now was not ‘the good times.’
-Now was a time that I just needed to get through so that the real good times could arrive.
+Instead, now was a time that I just needed to get through so that the real good times could arrive.

 Tomorrow and Tomorrow and Tomorrow